Scope of Report

 - Workforce profile reports are provided to Governors on a regular basis;

-The College is therefore confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
-Rather its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.
+The Group is therefore confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
+Rather one of the drivers impacting upon the gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.

 The College’s gender profile is consistently around 2 female employees to one male and recruitment patterns reinforce these proportions.